Goro Majima: Critical reception

 Destructoid enjoyed the comical characterization in Yakuza Kiwami because of his constant interactions with Kiryu.
 Game Informer noted despite not being playable with his longer screen time Majima manages to aid the player to make Kiryu a stronger fighter.
 However, they were highly critical of his different personality in Kiwami, calling it "jarring", and added that Yakuza 0 failed to close this character arc.
 While calling him "Zero's standout character", GameSpot stated that they enjoyed these interactions, as it added more side content to the remake of the first game.
 IGN referred to this take of Majima as "lovably weird" based on his traits.
 Polygon criticized Majima's fights for lacking the challenge seen in regular boss fights.
 They added that "Majima's constant intervention feels a little more ingrained in the story, providing some character depth that the original game lacked."

 With Yakuza Kiwami 2, Destructoid criticized Majima's "overpowered" abilities, which players continuously pressed the same buttons to use them.
 Game Informer praised Majima's story in this game, as it helped to develop his change of character from Yakuza 0 further, while also finding his mini game refreshing because of how different it is from common regular fights.
 Game Revolution agreed, finding Majima's interactions with Makoto during his own side story provides further depth to the "fan favorite" character.
 Despite liking the character, GameSpot criticized him for lacking his own character progression during his chapters.
 The Gamer referred to Majima's narrative in Yakuza Kiwami 2 as a masterpiece due to how it expands on his role from Yakuza 0 by interacting with Makoto Makimura while expanding on his main role within the main series as the character often became a minor one.
 The writer went to compare Majima to Ciri from Witcher 3 due parallels between how both characters are expanded in the process.

-Claudia Bonillo Fenrnandes from Zaragorza University said Majima and Kiryu's roles in Yakuza 0 are similar to 1980s yakuza as in such period Kansai used to get into conflicts with Kanto.
-Majima's story also explores the traffic of firearms and later traffic of humans when he meets Makoto Makimura.
-Majima's idolatrion for Shimano's clan reflects a similar trend in Japanese movies which embodies the concept of manliness in the same fashion as how Kiryu and Nishikiyama wish to become yakuza like their guardian Kazama.
-However, the embodiement of violence present in the yakuza heavily affects Majima in the narrative to the point he tries as much he can to stop Makoto Makimura from getting involved with them.
-The brotherly love between Majima and his sworn brother Saejima in entire series noted by the writer to be popular enough within Japan to appeal to fans of boy's romance.